 It is a fallacy to claim that cats are afraid of cucumbers, period.
-Watch any video and you will notice one common factor in all the incidents recorded in the compilation.
+Watch any video, and you will notice one common factor in all the incidents recorded in the compilation.

 In almost every instance, the cat was minding its own business.
 The cucumber was then silently placed behind the cat.
 This means the cat is not afraid of the cucumber, per se.
-It was frightened to the sudden appearance of something it did not expect to see.
+It was frightened by the sudden appearance of something it did not expect to see.

 It is likeliest that a cat is startled by an ambush.
 This theory gains credence through other experiments, which saw cats reacting similarly to bananas and pears.
 While most cats are indifferent to eating fruit, they are rarely outright afraid of it.